aagarwal1012/Animated-Text-Kit/README.md

 Many animations are provided, but you can also [create your own animations](#create-your-own-animations).

+## DefaultTextStyle
+For every widget, Flutter permits to outline an exclusive TextStyle however while we need to use the identical identifor a couple of widgets, DefaultTextStyle is used. to use a default textual styleto its descendant widgets.

+Hence, the DefaultTextStyle widget need to be the ascendant of the widgets wherein the style might be applied.

 ## Rotate

 <img src="https://github.com/aagarwal1012/Animated-Text-Kit/blob/master/display/rotate.gif?raw=true" align = "right" height = "300px">